TBD54566975/technical-steering-committee/rfcs/rfc1/README.md

 Accepted RFCs will be marked as "Active" and a TSC member will be assigned as the Directly Responsible Individual (DRI) for overseeing the implementation of the RFC.
 The DRI can delegate the implementation responsibilities to another individual or team.
 The RFC DRI will work with TBD Engineering Leads to prioritize and staff the implementation.

-Every accepted RFC has an associated issue tracking its implementation in the _____ repository; thus that associated issue can be assigned a priority via the triage process that the TBD Engineering team uses.
+Every accepted RFC has an associated issue tracking its implementation in its respective repository; thus that associated issue can be assigned a priority via the triage process that the TBD Engineering team uses.
 Community members who are interested in working on the implementation for an "active" RFC can volunteer by leaving a comment on the associated issue.

 ### <ins>Maintaining RFCs</ins>